satori-com/satori-video-sdk-cpp/docs/tutorial.md

 **Subscribe to the control channel in Dev Portal**

-1. Navigate to the project you created in Dev Portal, then click the **Console** tab.
+1. Navigate to the project you created in Dev Portal.
+If you're on the **Console** tab, navigate away from it.
+2. Click the **Console** tab.
-2. In the text field that contains the hint **Enter channel**, enter `videostream/control`, then click outside the field.
+3. In the text field that contains the hint **Enter channel**, enter `videostream/control`, then click outside the field.
 The message **Successfully subscribed** appears after the **Code** field.
 Nothing appears, because you're not yet publishing messages to the channel.